tslocke/hobocentral/agility-tutorial.markdown

 The steps are:

  - Add a boolean field "contributor" to the ProjectMembership model
- - Modify the permissions of stories and tasks so that people with this field set to true on their project membership can make changes
+ - Modify the permissions of stories and tasks so that users with this field set to true on their project membership can make changes
  - Use the `<editor>` tag to create an ajax editor for that field in the ProjectMembership card.

 That's all the hints we're going to give you for this one -- good luck!

-Oh OK one more hint, here's some code that might be handy in the Project model:
+Oh OK one more hint, here's some associations that might be handy in the Project model:

 	has_many :contributor_memberships, :class_name => "ProjectMembership", :scope => :contributor
 	has_many :contributors, :through => :contributor_memberships, :source => :user
+{ .ruby}

+And a helper method that might come in handy from your permission methods:

 	def accepts_changes_from?(user)
 	  user.administrator? || user == owner || user.in?(contributors)
 	end
+{ .ruby}

 # Part 9 -- Ideas for extending the app.